|SRPD Command Staff|

 The SRPD investigates all tribal, state and federal crimes, presents these investigations to tribal, state and federal prosecutors and testifies in tribal, state and federal courts.
 All police officers are tribally sworn, state sworn (AZPOST certified) and federally sworn (receive a special law enforcement officer commission/certification through the Bureau of Indian Affairs to investigate federal crimes).
 Calls for service (about 100,000 per year), combined with the geographical area, 132 miles of roadway, 18 miles of three (3) major state routes (the average daily traffic count on the SR 101 "Pima Freeway" is 175,000 vehicles; average daily count on the SR 202 "Red Mountain Freeway" is 135,000 vehicles and the average daily count on the SR 87 "Beeline Highway" is 35,000 vehicles) and a community policing philosophy require a diverse array of activities to deliver police services to the public.
 The variety of calls for service includes criminal, traffic, civil, animal and public assistance calls.

-Our 114 sworn police officers and 36 non-sworn team members, who form the police department, take very special pride in delivering innovative educational and enforcement services with personal excellence, respect for the community and for all those who live, work and visit the
+There are currently 154 team members, consisting of 118 sworn police officers and 36 non-sworn team member professionals, who form the police department.
+Our team takes very special pride in delivering innovative educational and enforcement services with personal excellence, respect for the Community and for all those who live, work and visit the Community.

 Submit an Anonymous Crime Tip, Special Patrol Request, or Report Suspicious Activity and Traffic Concerns